Cognitive-Computing-Group/Brain-Supervised-Image-Editing/README.md

 # Brain-Supervised-Image-Editing
-Code and data release for "Brain-Supervised Image Editing", published in proceedings of CVPR 2022 -  [LINK PENDING]
+Code and data release for "Brain-Supervised Image Editing", published in proceedings of CVPR 2022 -  [paper](https://openaccess.thecvf.com/content/CVPR2022/html/Davis_Brain-Supervised_Image_Editing_CVPR_2022_paper.html)
 # How to use this repository

+NOTE: This repository will be updated by August 1st 2022 with additional code and data.

 ## Prelimaries
 ### GAN Model